 Courses

-Most universities will offer a combination or all three of these types of programs.
+Most universities will offer a combination of, or all three of, these types of programs.

 As a foreign student, you will be enrolled in an international or bilingual program.
 To enroll in a Thai program, you need to tell the admissions office.
 But you may have to complete a Thai language test to check your language fluency.

-Depending on the subject, you could be required to do a thesis in order to finish your degree.
+Depending on the subject, you could be required to write a thesis in order to finish your degree.

 Thai Programs

-Thai Programs are only offered or taught in Thai language as the name suggests and are mostly taken by local students or students who are fluent in Thai.
+Thai programs are only offered or taught in the Thai language, as the name suggests, and are mostly taken by local students or students who are fluent in Thai.

 All Thai universities offer these types of programs except for Assumption; it only offers international programs.